matheussampaio/urionlinejudge-cli/README.md

 ## `fetch`
 You can fetch a problem description from the [URI Online Judge](1) and populate a template file with that description.

-You have to add `// urionlinejudge::description` to your template.
+You have to add `urionlinejudge::description` to your template.

 ##### Options